Ilocano Cuisine | The Crispy, Hearty & Naughty

 Pinakbet is the Ilocano’s to-die-for mélange of vegetables stewed & shriveled with shrimp paste.
-Ampalaya or bitter gourd is the star of this dish but if you put in the rest of the gang like the poqui-poqui, utong & kabatiti, what you get is a savory orgy of vegetables.
+Indeed, Ampalaya or bitter gourd is the star of this dish.
+But if you put in the rest of the gang like the poqui-poqui, utong & kabatiti, what you get is a savoury orgy of vegetables.

 Bulanglang to the Tagalogs, bas-uy/law-uy to the Bisayas & dinengdeng or inabraw to the Ilocanos.
-This soup-based dish throws in all sorts of vegetables, its young leaves, fruit or flower.
-It is boiled with fish sauce to add flavor or sometimes with tucmem or clams & shredded left over fish.
+This soup dish throws in all sorts of vegetables, its young leaves, fruit or flower.
+Then, boiled with fish sauce to add flavour or sometimes with tucmem or clams & shredded left over fish.

 Tip: Sample this at Saramsam in Laoag or at Kusina Felicitas in Vigan’s Grandpa’s Inn

 Unknown to many, Vigan has a distinct food called pipian.
 It is porridge of ground rice & chicken similar to Arrozcaldo.
 However, what makes it unique is the use of atchuete & pasotes in its stock.